To set up each of your Linux servers for the Sensor Gateway installation, follow this procedure.

 Prerequisites

 • Provision an SSL signed certificate.
+Choose between:

 • Self-signed certificate.
-However, it requires pushing these certificates into the trust store of each sensor workload.
+This certificate requires pushing these certificates into the trust store of each sensor workload.
+For more information, see Sensor Gateway Certificates.

-• If you have a CA-signed certificate or an internal certificate that has an Online Certificate Status Protocol (OCSP) responder, you may have to provision the entire certificate chain.
+• If you have a CA-signed certificate or an internal certificate that has an Online Certificate Status Protocol (OCSP) responder, you might have to provision the entire certificate chain.
 The Sensor Gateway uses the certificate and its chain to get the OCSP response and staple it with every request.
 This ensures that the sensors do not reach out to the OCSP responders directly.

-You can generate the Certificate Chain file by using any online service that offers a certificate chain composition.
+Generate the Certificate Chain file by using any online service that offers a certificate chain composition.
 For more information, see Create a Certificate Chain File.

 • Acquire a Static IP for each Sensor Gateway server.